RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 So, in short, penguin weight increases with wing length and beak size, males are heavier than females, and Chinstrap and Gentoo penguins are respectively lighter and heavier than Adelie (the reference level).

 Where things get complicated is when we look at the details of the statistics.
-For example, try to state the frequentist definition of a confidence interval without looking it up online\!
+For example, try to state the frequentist definition of a confidence interval without looking it up online!

 (pause)